Khalidmamdou7/Logic-Simulator-Project-PTF20---Team-22/README.md

 # Logic Design Simulator
-A combinational logic circuit design and simulation application for Windows written in C++ using CMU graphics library.
+A Windows application for designing and simulating digital logic circuits. written in C++ using CMU graphics library.

 # Table of Contents